rupali-mohapatra/machine-learning-practice/README.md

 # machine-learning-practice
-This repository contains projects using statistical models, ensemble models, etc
+This repository contains projects using  basic statistical models, ensemble models, and modern ML models.